DivaVocals/zen_COWOA/README.md

 COWOA Module for Zen Cart v2.6
 ============

-## This is a development version of COWOA only
+## This is a development version of COWOA only..
+DEVELOPMENT meaning it's BETA, NOT YET RELEASED, USE WITH CAUTION ON A LIVE SITE..
+GOOD LORD IS THAT CLEAR ENOUGH NOW!!!!
 #### If you are looking to install the latest version from zencart please visit [this page](http://www.zen-cart.com/downloads.php?do=file&id=1416)

 If you need basic installation help, and the included readme does not help you, please visit the [COWOA Support Thread](http://www.zen-cart.com/showthread.php?196995-COWOA-Updated-and-Combined-for-ZC-v1-5-x)